emrebilal/Kodluyoruz-Yemeksepeti-Full-Stack-Bootcamp/Back-End/emrebilal-be-hw4/README.md

 6. Creating places accessible (which controller to access) by an IP address on the White List and filtering IP addresses
     - 192.168.1.1 (HomeController - CustomerController)
     - 192.168.1.2 (PersonController)
+7. Understanding API Versioning.
+Making versions that read version information with QueryString and Header.
+Accessing methods by version
+8. Token based authentication and Refresh Token usage (JWT)
+9. Creating a "Worker Service" that does a desired work